Celeste Mountjoy

-Celeste Mountjoy aka "Filthyratbag" is a contemporary Australian artist and illustrator whose art incorporates themes of feminism, mental health, and the realities of womanhood.
+Celeste Mountjoy "Filthyratbag" is a contemporary Australian artist and illustrator whose art incorporates themes of feminism, mental health, and the realities of womanhood.

 Mountjoy has been creating art since she was a toddler.
 Her earliest art journal dates from when she was four years old.
 Since moving out of home at the age of 17, her art has been her full-time job.
-By age 19 she had acquired a following online, and she has exhibited her works in galleries around Australia.
+By age 19 she had acquired a following online, and she has exhibited her works in galleries across the world.

 Her art is a combination of both illustrations and stories.
 It often takes a satirical approach, commenting on the behaviour of modern society.